ibowditch/userdocs/_build/html/_sources/background.md.txt

 then members who attended recorded their details, including arrival and departure times and their signature.

-This may seem like a chore, but it is in place to protect Members.
+This may seem like a pointless chore, but it is in place to protect Members.

 **The main reason for keeping attendance records is to ensure that there is a reliable record of Member activity that can be used in cases of accident or misadventure, especially when a Workers Compensation Claim is lodged.**